MicrosoftDocs/win32-pr.pt-br/desktop-src/HyperV_v2/cim-error.md

 </dt> <dd>

-A ação é necessária agora.
+A ação é necessária AGORA.

 </dd> <dt>